 1 tbsp lemon juice

-Heat oil and butter in a pot, over medium heat.
+Heat oil in a pot, over medium heat.
 Just when the butter starts melting add mustard seeds and asafoetida.
-When the butter starts turning golden, add both lentils in.
+Next add both lentils in.
 Fry for a minute until the lentils starts turning golden brown.

 Now add the finely chopped green chillies and onions.
 Fry for 5 minutes until the onions soften and are cooked thoroughly.
 Sprinkle a teaspoon of salt, mix well and drop the heat to low while preparing the bread to add in.